syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/net-core.md

 The Syncfusion HTML to PDF converter is a .NET library used to convert HTML or web pages to PDF.
 Using this library you can convert HTML to PDF in ASP.NET Core application.

-## Steps to convert HTML to PDF in ASP.NET Core application:
+## Steps to convert HTML to PDF in ASP.NET Core application

 1. Create a new C# ASP.NET Core Web Application project.
 ![convert_HtmltoPdf_ASPNET_CORE1](htmlconversion_images/aspnetcore1.png)